wombat-p/WOMBAT-Pipelines/README.md

 **wombat-p pipelines** is a bioinformatics analysis pipeline that bundles different workflow for the analysis of label-free proteomics data with the purpose of comparison and benchmarking.
 It allows using files from the [proteomics metadata standard SDRF](https://github.com/bigbio/proteomics-metadata-standard).

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
+We used one of the [nf-core](https://nf-co.re/) templates.

 <!-- TODO add continuous integration, preferably with statistics -->